 It’s not a fully featured accounting program, so it’s simple to use.
 For those of you who need integration into an accounting system, it offers this as an option.
 You can accept payments online via PayPal, Authorize.net and quite a few other merchant systems.

 The nice thing about Freshbooks is you can try it free for 30 days.

 QuickBooks Online is the online service to beat.
 Their service is easy-to-use and is a good fit for most small businesses.
 The downside is customer support is poor.

 - Mobile Access

 This is Inuit’s online version of Quickbooks.
 It lacks some of the features of the desktop edition, but for most small businesses Quickbooks Online edition will be all you needed.
 If you are looking for web 2.0 application that’s in the cloud, Quickbooks Online is your best option.
 Unlike the desktop edition, where you pay a one-time fee (though this isn’t really true as the app lifespan is 3 years), Quickbooks Online you pay monthly.

 I suspect in the long run this is the future of Quickbooks, and the desktop application will be discontinued.

 This is the business edition of Quicken’s popular personal finance software (see my review of Quicken).
-It really falls in between Quicken and purchasing Quickbooks Pro instead.
-I assuming Quicken Home & Business targets DBA entrepreneurs that are not incorporated.
+It really falls in between Quicken and purchasing Quickbooks instead.
+I assuming Home, Business & Rental Property targets DBA entrepreneurs that are not incorporated and individuals who own rental properties.
 If this fits your profile, you might want to choose using this edition.
-However, personally I would rather opt for the Quickbooks.
+However, personally, I would rather opt for the Quickbooks.